SamanthaLLee/samanthallee.github.io/src/content/projects/rurestricted/index.md

 I personally worked on the front-end using Bootstrap and handled the calls to the Edamam API.

 ### Reflection
-We were grateful to have been awarded the "Best Rutgers Hack" prize at <a href="https://hackru-f20.devpost.com/">HackRU 2020</a>.
+We were grateful to have been awarded the "Best Rutgers Hack" prize at <a href="https://hackru-f20.devpost.com/">HackRU Fall 2020</a>.

 ### Demo
 `youtube:https://www.youtube.com/embed/iGEkHCLgwog`